CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 ## Enable SNMP Support for FRRouting

-SNMP supports routing MIBs in {{<link url="FRRouting-Overview" text="FRRouting">}}.
-To enable SNMP support for FRRouting, you need to:
+SNMP supports routing MIBs in {{<link url="FRRouting-Overview" text="FRRouting">}} (FRR).
+To enable SNMP support for FRR, you need to:

-- Configure {{<exlink url="http://www.net-snmp.org/docs/README.agentx.html" text="AgentX">}} (ASX) access in FRRouting
+- Configure {{<exlink url="http://www.net-snmp.org/docs/README.agentx.html" text="AgentX">}} (ASX) access in FRR.
-- The default `/etc/snmp/snmpd.conf` configuration already enables AgentX and sets the correct permissions
+- The default `/etc/snmp/snmpd.conf` configuration already enables AgentX and sets the correct permissions.

-Enabling FRRouting includes support for BGP.
+Enabling FRR includes support for BGP.
 However, if you plan on using the BGP4 MIB, be sure to provide access to the MIB tree 1.3.6.1.2.1.15.

 {{%notice note%}}